qrvey/partner-portal/docs/admin/record-level-security.md

 ![3_record_level_security](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Record+Level+Security/3rls.png#thumbnail)

 Once you have saved the security name, you will see a security icon identifying the dataset’s security columns.
 There is no limit on how many security columns you can define for a dataset.
-Remember, all columns defined as security columns should be part of the user’s <a href="#"> security token </a>.
+Remember, all columns defined as security columns should be part of the user’s <a href="#step-3-define-users-security-token(s)"> security token </a>.
 Any missing security column inside the user’s security token will restrict the user’s access to the data, so charts may not render with the intended data.

 ![4_record_level_security](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Record+Level+Security/4rls.png#thumbnail)